Have some extra jiggle? Struggling with extra weight?

 Cold water lowers your core body temperature.
 In response, your body fires up its metabolism to warm you back up.
 That warming increases the calories you burn.

 As an added benefit, water appears to also help you lose weight and burn fat, especially when you drink water in place of sugary drinks.
 It also helps fill you up so that you don’t overeat or consume too many extra calories.

 Over time, long term fasting can slow your metabolism.

-However, intermittent fasting, restricting eating to only certain time periods of the day, can actually help to boost your metabolism.
+However, restricting eating to only certain time periods of the day, can actually help to boost your metabolism.
 It does that by giving your digestive system a break and puts that energy into other functions like building muscle and repairing injured tissue.

 Intermittent fasting has been found to have several benefits, including:

 - Increased growth hormone levels, which helps grow and preserve muscle mass